 - Use automatic savings deposits to trick yourself into saving money every month.
 Set up your account so there’s an automatic transfer to savings the minute your paycheck hits.
 Once you set it up, you probably won’t even miss that money and you’ll be getting closer to your financial goals without even lifting a finger – seriously!

 - Set up multiple savings accounts to put money toward different priorities.
 Save for a big trip or finally start one of those emergency funds that you keep hearing so much about.
 Set up automatic transfers from your paycheck and you’ll hit your goals in no time!

 With Summit, you can open a primary or secondary savings account with as little as a $5 deposit, and you’ll earn dividends on balances of $25 or more.
 Plus, you can track your progress toward financial goals using our free Climbr® online tool.
 Now that’s what we call smart saving.

 2. Money Market Account: High Return + High Access

-3. Certificates: High Return + Low Access
+3. Certificates: High Return + Lower Access

-A Summit Certificate is a great way to set money aside for those big, life-changing purchases without being tempted to drain your account for other things.
-It’s also a good option if you aren’t quite comfortable investing in the stock market because it’s totally safe (a.k.a., you won’t lose any of your initial investment) but you still get a higher savings rate than a traditional account.
+A Summit Certificate is a great way to set money aside as you save up for big, life-changing purchases, like a house or your kids’ education.
+It’s also a good option if you aren’t quite comfortable investing in the stock market because it’s totally safe (i.e., you won’t lose any of your initial investment), but you still get a higher savings rate than a traditional account.
 Can you say win, win?

-Saving is essential.
+Setting up any kind of savings account is a great first step—give yourself a pat on the back!
 But knowing how and why to use different types of savings accounts can help you take control of your money and start working toward the life you really want.